Wimbledon Manor House: Cecil Wimbledon

 Sir Thomas Cecil, later Earl of Exeter, had connections with Wimbledon manor, before he bought it in 1576, for he had lived there when he was a child, in The Old Rectory.
-His father, Sir William Cecil, 1st Baron Burghley, had tenure of the house as a grace-and-favor residence by the Crown.
+His father, William Cecil, 1st Baron Burghley, had tenure of the house as a grace-and-favor residence by the Crown.
 Whilst Sir Thomas did own The Old Rectory, as it came as part of the manor, he decided to build a grand new Wimbledon manor house which was to be known as Wimbledon Palace.
 This was built next door to The Old Rectory and completed in 1588, England's Annus Mirabilis.
 It was a leading example of the Elizabethan prodigy house.
 Sir Thomas' son Edward Cecil was made 1st Viscount Wimbledon on the basis of this seat.
-Edward's sarcophagus sits within the Cecil chapel at St Mary's church, Wimbledon, near the site of his demolished home.
+Edward's sarcophagus sits within the Cecil chapel at St Mary's Church, Wimbledon, near the site of his demolished home.

 The site, which was near the village of Wimbledon, was near the top of a high hill, astride the upper part of what is now Home Park Road, with extensive views northwards over the present day Wimbledon Park, above a steep slope that was dramatically terraced with massive retaining walls.
 The house was built on a modified H plan, with a slightly recessed central range facing south, and on the north, a central entrance between deep flanking wings, with matching staircase towers in the inner corners.
 An informally arranged service wing, not part of the symmetrical design, lay to the west.
 The entrance court, essentially a deep gated terrace entered from the sides, lay 26 steps below the upper cour d'honneur, which could be approached only by a monumental axial staircase with paired helical flights rising from a central raised landing.
 Wimbledon's series of terraces and axial stairs and its hilltop site was "inspired presumably" by the Villa Farnese at Caprarola.

-The estate stood within a day's ride of Westminster, making it eminently suitable for an active courtier; there, the Cecils entertained Queen Elizabeth I of England for three days in 1599.
+The estate stood within a day's ride of Westminster, making it eminently suitable for an active courtier; there, the Cecils entertained Queen Elizabeth I for three days in 1599.
 John Thorpe's undated plan of Wimbledon's ground floor and forecourts of ca 1609, suggests that they were about twelve acres in extent, divided among eleven separate spaces, featuring plantations, walks, and parterres, laid out asymmetrically on the sloping site.

+During the libel trial of Anne Lake Cecil, Lady Ros in 1618, evidence was submitted that a servant overheard the Countess of Exeter in the great chamber.
+It was said that James VI and I visited to check the acoustics.
 The house was damaged in 1628 by the accidental igniting of gunpowder stored there.
 The glories of this house, after repairs had been effected, were concentrated in the long Gallery, one of two in the house, which was richly painted and marbleized, no doubt by Francis Cleyn, who was responsible also for the exterior that was painted en camaieu in tones of yellow and burnt ochre.